Giving Your Scraps a Second Chance

 Do you accept compostable plastics or bioplastics?

 We do not accept compostable or biodegradable plastics, even the ones labeled “home compostable.”
-Because we do not see your purchasing choices, we have no way of actually know if that clear wrap or spoon is biodegradable or not and we do not want our birds interacting with anything that could cause them harm.
+Because we do not see your purchasing choices, we have no way of knowing if that clear wrap or spoon is biodegradable or not, and we do not want our birds interacting with anything that could cause them harm.